Distant Learning Classrooms

-- Allow officers to attend a class they normally would not have attended (time & Distance)
+- Allows officers to attend a class they normally would not have attended (time & Distance)

-- Decreases our training cost per officer (force multiplier) by getting more officers in the training sessions
+- Decreases our training cost per officer by getting more officers in a training session

 The Distant learners see, hear and talk to the primary sites instructor and are able to see/hear interact with the officers in the Distant learning classroom(s).